woocommerce/woocommerce-ios/docs/HARDWARE.md

 * PaymentIntentParameters: Encapsulates the parameters needed to create a PaymentIntent, for example amount, currency, and readable descriptions for receipts
 * PaymentStatus.
 The possible payment statuses
 * CardReaderServiceError.
 Models errors thrown by the CardReaderService.
 See Error Handling for more info.
+* PaymentIntent.
+A PaymentIntent tracks the process of collecting a payment from your customer.
+There should be only one payment intent for each order.
+It aggregates a collection of Charges.
+* Charge.
+Represents a charge, including the PaymentMethod
+* Paymentmethod.
+The payment method associated with the charge.
+If it is of type card present, it will have an associated value of type CardPresentDetails

 ## Integration with Stripe Terminal